uscensusbureau/citysdk/README.md

 and only if you increase your `node --max-old-space-size=4096`.
-With large merges (such as all counties or zctas), it is recommended not to try to use `citysdk` dynamically, but - rather - to munge your data before hand with `citysdk` and then serve it statically to your mapping library, as was done here:
+With large merges (such as all counties or zctas), it is recommended not to try to use `citysdk` dynamically, but - rather - to munge your data beforehand with `citysdk` and then serve it statically to your mapping library, as was done here:

 [![Zip Code Tabulation Areas](https://raw.githubusercontent.com/uscensusbureau/citysdk/master/examples/assets/images/zctas.PNG)](https://uscensusbureau.github.io/citysdk/assets/examples/mapbox/zip-code-tabulation-areas_static/index.html)